Rosexalba/css-lessons/css-layout-&positioning/notes.md

 - the absolute positons itself inside the parent

 - # Fixed
-Stays fixed on the screen no matter where you go to on the page
+Stays fixed on the screen no matter where you go to on the page - good for a chat box

 Example: